OSGeo/OSGeoLive-doc/en/quickstart/mapfish_quickstart.rst

 MapFish is a flexible and complete framework for building rich web-mapping applications.
 It emphasizes high productivity, and high-quality development.

-This Quickstart describes how to (a) run the MapFish sample application installed on this live DVD, (b) install MapFish, and (c) create MapFish applications.
+This Quickstart describes how to

+* run the MapFish sample application installed on this live DVD
+* install MapFish, and
+* create MapFish applications.

 Run the sample application
 ==========================